open-interop/oop-core-docs/source/includes/_api_device_groups.md

 }
 ```

-This command will list existing device groups.
+This command will list existing device groups based on the filters supplied, or all of them if no filters given.

 ### HTTP Request